 - Limited to 10 Executive Directors; enrollment closes when the group is filled.

-- Sessions are held in Downtown Boston, easily accessible by public transportation.
+- Sessions are held at ESC in Downtown Boston, easily accessible by public transportation.

 - Bring topics of interest to monthly meetings and leave with input from your peers’ experiences.

 - Share resource in a Dropbox for members only

 - Learn and grow as a leader by having your own group to serve as a sounding board.

 Expectations (essential in building trust and creating a safe environment for sharing):

 - Agree and commit to strict confidentiality (“what is said in the room stays in the room”)

 - Attend at least eight of the ten monthly meetings

 - Apply here for a group beginning in September 2017.
 A refundable $50 deposit is required of all new applicants.
 If you rescind your application by 8/1/17, your deposit will be returned to you.

 - Cost per participant is $925; scholarships are available—ask Julie.